Louis N. Parker: Work

 Parker was the author of many cantatas, such as Silvia and the Twenty-third Psalm, as well as many other musical compositions.

 Overall he wrote, alone or in collaboration or in translation, over 100 plays, including Change Alley, The Man in the Street, The Paper Chase, Pomander Walk, Rosemary, and adaptations including David Copperfield and The Monkey's Paw.
-His translations include Magda (Hermann Sudermann's play Heimat), The Duel by Henri Lavedan, L'Aiglon, Cyrano de Bergerac.
+His translations include Magda (Hermann Sudermann's play Heimat), The Duel by Henri Lavedan, L'Aiglon, and Cyrano de Bergerac.
 His plays were popular in London and New York.
 At times, three of his plays would be staged simultaneously in New York.

 Whilst Director of Music at Sherborne School, he wrote over 16 school songs, including the Carmen Saeculare also known as Carmen Shirburniense, or simply the Carmen.
-The words were written by the Head Master at the time, Edward Mallet Young.
+The words were written by the headmaster at the time, Edward Mallet Young.